-5. Decrease in installation and communication costs
+5. Decrease in Installation and Communication Costs

-Traditional power quality instruments have been designed with their own unique packaging.
+Traditional power quality instruments come with their own unique packaging design.
+However, they are not always suited for their typical locations, usually where there are low-voltage circuit breakers.

-However, they are installed in locations where there are low-voltage circuit breakers.
 By packaging the power quality instrument in a standard 35mm DIN-rail circuit breaker package, installation is greatly simplified.